mrueda/beacon2-ri-tools/utils/bff_browser/README.md

 ## How to Use

 1. **Combined View by Path**
-   - Enter paths for genomic and individuals JSON files.
+   - Enter paths for `genomicVariations` and `individuals` JSON files.
    - View combined results.

 2. **Combined Example**